 When you tell your partner about your intention to divorce, you have to give them valid reasons for it.
 You can point out the short comings or explain how every effort to be together is going in vain.
 Instead of getting defensive, listen to them patiently.
 Give them a chance to vent out their anger and grief.
 Try not to argue with them, as it will only aggravate the situation.
 However, if this is emotionally taxing, take a break and calm down before talking.

 6. Do not play the blame game

 You may have had certain expectations from your spouse when you married them.
 But sadly, both of you were disappointed with each other.
 It is natural to be frustrated but avoid blame games when talking about separation.
 Your criticism may not be taken well so it is best not to get too critical, and be more emphatic.
 You can tell them how their behavior affected you, but do not push the blame entirely on them.
 Also, you may share your mistakes to help reduce defensiveness.

 7. Dismiss the idea of trial separation

 In trial separation, a couple lives away from each other as they take time to ponder over their relationship and keep the option of reconciliation open.
-However, if you have decided you want a divorce and that nothing can salvage your marriage, then make it clear to your partner that trial separation is not an option for you.
+However, if you have decided you want a marital dissolution and that nothing can salvage your marriage, then make it clear to your partner that trial separation is not an option for you.
 If they suggest the idea, then turn it down as it will delay your divorce.

 8. Ensure your safety